-- The San Diego Trolley system operates over 53.5 miles on three routes with 53 stations on the Blue Line, Orange Line, and Green Line.
+- The light rail San Diego Trolley system operates over 53.5 miles on three routes with 53 stations on the Blue Line, Orange Line, and Green Line.
 The trolley connects the City with East San Diego County, San Diego State University, Qualcomm Stadium, Old Town, Downtown, and the Mexican Border.
-A new trolley extension is planned to extend service to UC San Diego and La Jolla.
+A new trolley extension is under construction to extend service to Bay Park, La Jolla, UC San Diego and University City.

 - Passenger rail service is provided by Amtrak, Metrolink, and Coaster commuter trains.
-Amtrak operates ten trains to San Diego.
+Amtrak operates 10 trains to San Diego.
 The Coaster operates during peak hours connecting San Diego County coastal cities.
 More than 20 trains run on weekdays, with service on Saturdays.
-In March 2008, North County Transit District launched its newest addition, the east-west Sprinter light-rail train system between Oceanside, Vista, San Marcos and Escondido.
-The 22-mile long rail system runs east-west - along the Highway 78 corridor - serving 15 stations.
+North County Transit District operates the east-west Sprinter light-rail train system between the cities of Oceanside, Vista, San Marcos and Escondido.

 - The California High Speed Rail is planned to pass through San Diego and a trip from San Diego to Los Angeles would be approximately 80 minutes.

 - The Metropolitan Transit System operates 29 bus routes covering 635 miles.

 - For additional San Diego traffic, transit and commute information, visit http://www.511sd.com.